Phileosopher/commonplace/spiritual-gifts.md

 ## Your spiritual journey will unveil your gifts

-There are [spiritual motivational gifts inventories](/wp-content/uploads/2019/07/Spiritual-Motivational-Gifts-Inventory.pdf), but it's not reasonable to assume that the Bible describes the *only* spiritual gifts a person may have.
+There are spiritual motivational gifts inventories, but it's not reasonable to assume that the Bible describes the *only* spiritual gifts a person may have.

 - It's entirely possible God may give spiritual gifts to people as they require, without any precedent or classification.
+  - God can use talent in any capacity He wants, in any season He wants.
   - For example, Samson technically had a spiritual gift of "physical strength" ([Judges 13-16](https://biblehub.com/bsb/judges/13.htm)) and Solomon was technically gifted with "wisdom".
+  - God may gift someone with a tremendous ability to operate a vehicle for a long time, file paperwork, clean a room, or operate a computer.
 - If you simply keep showing up to [fulfill needs](church-serve.md) as God leads, you'll discover them without trying.
+- While there are a few staple gifts articulated here (e.g., teaching, prophecy), that's *not* all the motivational gifts.
+- In other words, the following gifts are a great starting point, but do *not* limit God in what He can do with someone!

 Pay close attention to the [good habits](habits.md) you keep practicing: